Quantum Generative Diffusion Model: A Fully Quantum-Mechanical Model for Generating Quantum State Ensemble: Theoretical Analysis

+\textit{Proof.}\;A detailed proof is provided in the Supplementary Material.
+It compares the same product-unitary family under the two register layouts.
+In the natural layout, this family copies the noisy input, whose proximity to $\rho_{t-1}$ along the forward chain gives a small objective value.
+In the disjoint layout, the same product-family structure produces an input-independent pure state, whose overlap with a mixed target is bounded by $\lambda_{\max}(\rho_0)$, giving the strictly positive lower bound. $\square$

+Proposition~4 compares the same product-unitary family under two output-register designs.
+In the natural design, every $U=U_{\tau}\otimes I_{\rho}$ exactly copies the noisy input.
+Because adjacent forward states are close, this copy family can attain the small objective value in Eq.~(\ref{eq:dimension-uniform-copy-bound}).
+However, it fails during generation: if the process is initialized at $\rho_T\approx\mathbb{I}/d$, copying keeps all reverse iterates close to the maximally mixed state.
+In the disjoint design, every $U=U_{\tau}\otimes U_{\rho}$ instead outputs a pure state independent of $\rho_t$.
+For a mixed target, this product-unitary family is bounded below by Eq.~(\ref{eq:disjoint-loss-floor}), so it cannot become the same low-loss copy shortcut.

+This result does not rule out all copy-like maps.
+For example, a SWAP-like unitary can still move $\rho_t$ into the output register.
+The point is more specific: the disjoint layout removes the simplest passive product-unitary shortcut that is available in the natural layout.
+In the natural design, copying is already a low-loss solution within the product family.
+In the disjoint design of Eq.~(\ref{eq:denoising process}), the product family is penalized on mixed targets, so reducing the loss requires cross-register information transfer beyond the $U_{\tau}\otimes U_{\rho}$ form.
+This explains why the output-register choice is important for avoiding the observed training failure.

-The numerical simulation results illustrating the limitations of this design approach are shown in Fig.\,\ref{fig:nature design is bad}.
-Fig.\,\ref{fig:nature design is bad}(a) displays the decreasing trend of the training loss over epochs.
-Fig.\,\ref{fig:nature design is bad}(b) displays the Hilbert-Schmidt (HS) distance \cite{nielsen2010quantum,wilde2013quantum} between the input and output states of the denoising circuit $U(\boldsymbol{\theta})$ during training.
-As a measure used in quantum information to quantify the distance between two quantum states, Hs distance is defined as $D_{\text{HS}}(\rho, \sigma)=\sqrt{\text{tr}[(\rho-\sigma)^2]}$.
-Fig.\,\ref{fig:nature design is bad}(c) displays the trend of generation fidelity of QGDM over timestep $t$.
+The numerical simulation results illustrating the limitations of natural design (Eq.~(\ref{eq: bad design})) are shown in Fig.~\ref{fig:nature design is bad}.
+Fig.~\ref{fig:nature design is bad}(a) displays the decreasing trend of the training loss over epochs.
+Fig.~\ref{fig:nature design is bad}(b) reports the Hilbert--Schmidt (HS) distance $D_{\mathrm{HS}}(\rho_t,\tilde{\rho}_{t-1})=\sqrt{\mathrm{tr}\left[(\rho_t-\tilde{\rho}_{t-1})^2\right]}$ between the noisy input state $\rho_t$ and the circuit output $\tilde{\rho}_{t-1}$ during training.
+This HS distance serves only as a diagnostic quantity for this failed design and is not the training objective of QGDM.
+The training objective remains the fidelity-based loss in Eqs.\,(\ref{eq: loss function1})--(\ref{eq: loss function3}).
+The HS distance is plotted to check, at the density-matrix level, whether the circuit output simply copies its input.
+Fig.~\ref{fig:nature design is bad}(c) further shows the generation fidelity of QGDM with respect to timestep $t$.
 The orange solid line represents the fidelity of the generated states with the target state, while the blue dashed line represents the theoretical fidelity curve that the model should achieve.
-This result shows the model fails to change the input state during the generation process.